datatrail-jhu/07_dataviz/manuscript/10_dataviz_project.md

 #### Visualize the Data

-To generate an explanatory figure, some of the code you'll need has been entered into the `meat-visualize` code chunk.
-Work through this code line by line, replacing each `function_name` with the appropriate function to accomplish what the comment above the line states.
+To generate an explanatory figure, *some* of the code you'll need has been entered into the `meat-visualize` code chunk.
+Work through this code line by line, **replacing each `function_name` with the appropriate function to accomplish what the comment above the line states**.

 For example, the first part of this code chunk contains the following partial code: